-Have a community conversation about offering Taste in your metro area, and together decide to offer the class this year in fewer neighborhoods within your community.
+Have a community conversation about offering A TASTE OF JUDAISM in your metro area, and together decide to offer the class this year in fewer neighborhoods within your community.

-If you apply for a Taste grant or wish to run a class in an area
+If you apply for a A TASTE OF JUDAISM grant or wish to run a class in an area

 where URJ Introduction to Judaism classes are offered, you will be put